 9. Chinese Food

-In case you haven’t tried it, Indian Chinese food is way different from the original.
-Spicier and arguably tastier, Indian Chinese is savoured across the country.
+In case you haven’t tried it, the desi Chinese food is way different from the original one.
+Spicier and arguably tastier, Indian Chinese food is savoured across the country.
 In Nagpur, there are many Chinese stalls and restaurants that specialise in Chinese food.
 The best part is that you can try this delectable fusion food at a roadside stall or even a posh restaurant.

 - Where to Eat: Nanking in Koradi Colony, I Love Ching Chinese Food Stall on Ring Road